Track orders with Geotags

 Webhooks

-If your app business workflow requires real-time integration of app user's notes as they take place, you may use HyperTrack webhooks feature to get this information.
+If your app business workflow requires real-time integration with the driver actions on the field, you may use HyperTrack webhooks feature to get information as soon as the driver for instance generates a geotag in an order.

 {